Published on April 13, 2018 by Ambadas Yemul

 Encouraged by the overwhelming response to nontraditional or unconventional ABS, Solar City – a subsidiary of Tesla Motors – introduced a new product in 2014, called Solar ABS.
 Solar projects are assets providing a relatively stable income over their life.
 In 2017, the combined ABS solar loans, leases, and power purchase agreements crossed USD1bn.

 Nobody can stop ABS market makers from introducing new exotic and unconventional ABS.
-The most recent trend in the ABS space is that these securities are being tied to more exotic assets including entertainment-related, mutual fund fees, health-care receivables, tobacco settlements, catastrophic risks, and even the construction of sports facilities.
+The most recent trend in the asset backed securitization space is that these securities are being tied to more exotic assets including entertainment-related, mutual fund fees, health-care receivables, tobacco settlements, catastrophic risks, and even the construction of sports facilities.
 Looking at these nontraditional and unconventional ABS, we should not be surprised if someone comes up with an ABS backed by copyright and income from the distribution of big-banner movies.

 E-book - The Demise of Finance-dominated Capitalism